jeremyprice/game/readme.md

 +------------------------------------------------------------+
 +                          Player                            +
 +------------------------------------------------------------+
-+Inherits random
++ Imports random
-+Inherited by game
++ Imported by game

 - Stats:
     -strg (strength): Determines how much damage player does with attacks.